JustaLiang/insertable-linked-table/README.md

-# insertable-linked-table
+# Insertable Linked Table
-Modification of linked-table contract from Mysten Labs
+Modification of linked-table module from Mysten Labs.